Is Shellac (Confectioner's Glaze) Vegan?

 - Shiny apples and citrus fruits

-Vegan Alternatives to Shellac (Confectioner's Glaze)
+Vegan alternatives to Shellac (Confectioner's Glaze)

 If you're avoiding shellac (confectioner's glaze), look for these plant-based alternatives instead: